adlnet/xAPI-Spec/xAPI.md

 ### 7.10.
 HTTP HEAD

 ###### Description
-The LRS will respond to requests for HTTP header information.
+The LRS will respond to requests for HTTP headers information.

 ###### Rationale